Gandhiprajwal/Spotify-Clone/README.md

 # Spotify Clone

-This is my Mini Project.
+## This is completed during my Course of Apna College.